PART 1 CHURCH TEACHINGS

-We are marked by God so as to be recognized by Him as His; and this mark also serves as a perpetual reminder to us that we are not our own.4 This mark or impression serves to identify what is sealed, together with its owner, and to specify its purpose or function.
+[We’re] marked by God so as to be recognized by Him as [His,] and this mark also serves as a perpetual reminder to us that [we’re] not our own.4 This impression helps to identify what is sealed, together with its owner, and to specify its purpose or function.

 2 Timothy 2:19 Nevertheless the foundation of God standeth sure, having this seal, The Lord knoweth them that are his.
 And, Let every one that nameth the name of Christ depart from iniquity.